-Rechargeable electronic hand warmers - Power packs that can be used for heat or battery back up for your phone Putting on a hat is quick and easy and a very effective step to keep warm.
+Rechargeable electronic hand warmers - Power packs that can be used for heat or battery back up for your phone Putting on a hat is quick and easy and a very effective way to keep warm.
 It's not as immediately obvious an effect as putting on a parka and it doesn't always seem to be so necessary unless you have cold ears.
 If you are bare headed, you will be losing an awful lot of body heat that a hat can hang on to, they are also quick to take off again for flexibility, and allow greater freedom of movement and better vision than a hood.
 In less extreme conditions a hat alone is enough, as the temperature drops and wind picks up, use the hood on your shell garment over the top.

 Style.
 Beanies are a very effective shape, they can easily be pulled over the ears, similar clean, plain shapes allow a hood to be pulled over and fit closely for better insulation.
 Bobbles or other "fun" parts make air spaces that reduce insulation.
 A personal favourite is a close fitting "windstopper" hat with ear flaps, small enough to easily fit in a pocket with a warmth far beyond its size and weight.

 Balaclavas are a great choice, they can roll up as a hat or be pulled down to cover the face and neck when it's time to put the hood up too.
 Scarves must be of the right material and worn correctly to get the best use from them.
 Cotton is useless here, and acrylic not good enough, the scarf should be worn under the shell garment and over the insulating layer immediately beneath (like a turtle-neck) that so that it restricts air movement and snow ingress as well as insulation.
 A neck gaiter is a neater version of a scarf,